-When it comes to fashion, your pix and videos often show you in hoodies, wide leg pants, chunky shoes, baby doll dresses with Doc Martens, Kangol cap, that sort of thing.
+When it comes to fashion, you’re often in hoodies, wide leg pants and baby doll dresses with Doc Martens.
 It’s very reminiscent of the 90s.
 How do your fashion choices play into who you are?

 I really like the way stuff from the 90s looks.
 It’s really comfy and I think it’s cool.
 Beyond that, I don’t know how much of it is has to do with who I am, but it’s just what I like.

-I also can’t help but notice that you are not overtly sexy in the conventional sense — no cleavage-baring, tiny short skirts, tons of makeup, high heels.
-I find it refreshing from what I see among young women in music.
-You can say I’m being old-fashioned, but it’s an honest observation.
+I also can’t help but notice that you are not overtly sexy in the conventional sense.
+No cleavage-baring, tiny short skirts, tons of makeup, high heels.
 What are your thoughts on ‘sexiness’ and having that as part of your image?
-Have you had any pressure in regards to that?

 You’re on a worldwide tour right now doing a lot of all-ages show, which makes sense considering you’re only 19 years old.
 Do you find that your audience is primarily people your age who can relate to what you’re singing about?

 No. There are a lot of young people at my shows, but sometimes I slip into “everyone who listens to my music is a teenager, cool” and then I’ll get to the show and there will be all these 29-year-old tradies just jumping up and down with their mates and they’ll know every word.
 I’m always very surprised but I shouldn’t be surprised anymore.
 It’s really cool that a lot of different people seem to like my music.

 What’s the most surprising thing or things you’ve learned while traveling the world?